livebg/smailer/README.md

 This project is a simple mailer for newsletters, which implements simple queue processing, basic campaign management, [VERP support](http://en.wikipedia.org/wiki/Variable_envelope_return_path), bounce processing and auto-unsubscribe of invalid emails and also assists you in implementing unsubscribe links in the email messages.

 It is intended to be used within a Rails project.

+### Supported versions of Rails

 It has been tested with Rails 3.0.x, Rails 3.1.0 and Rails 2.3.5.

 Note: for Rails 3.0.x, you will probably need to use Smailer 0.5.x, because of a version incompatibility with the `mail` Gem.

+It should work with Rails 4 as well, but it hasn't been tested extensively there.
+Testing and PRs for Rails 4 compatibility are welcome.
+See [this issue](/livebg/smailer/issues/16) for more info.

 ## Install